bromagosa/bromagosa.github.io/contents/videos.md

 [Here](https://www.youtube.com/watch?v=Baox7w8D_TA)'s a talk I gave at Scratch@Bordeaux2017 about Snap4Arduino.

 [Here](https://magsamond.com/2018/02/04/so-what-good-is-scratch-you-ask-a-perfect-pitch-3-minutes-answer-from-bromagosa/)'s a short conversation between my friend [Mags Amond](https://magsamond.com) and me about why Scratch is relevant and totally not just a toy.

+[Here](https://www.youtube.com/watch?v=B6jvnrp-G3c)'s a talk and demo I gave at the first Snap!Con in Heidelberg about MicroBlocks, in 2019.